What to Plant in a Victory Garden

 Print Friendly and PDF

-In the past two years, victory gardening has seen a dramatic resurgence as more people discovered the practical benefits of growing food and self-reliance!
+In the past several years, victory gardening has seen a dramatic resurgence as more people discovered the practical benefits of growing food and self-reliance!
 Find out why we call it a victory garden, what’s planted in a victory garden, and how to start a victory garden in modern times!

 What is a Victory Garden?